machinat/sociably/website/docs/dialog-script.md

 After that, the chat is handled by the processor till the script is finished.

 The `params` prop is passed to the `initVars` of the script.
-This works just like the function prarms so you can fexibly use the dialog.
+This works just like the function prarms so you can flexibly use the dialog.

 ### Filter Event Type